D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - vnet2 with address space 10.1.0.0/16
 - vnet3 with address space 10.2.0.0/16

-You configure teh VNet Peering on the following VNets:
+You configure the VNet Peering on the following VNets:

 - vnet1-vnet2
 - vnet2-vnet3